Portugal's World Cup 2022 Standings

 One of the young stars of the Portuguese team, Bernardo Silva has stepped it up a gear since he was left out of the 2016 Euros squad that went on to win the tournament.
 His form for Monaco was impressive throughout the 2016/17 season, so much so that Pep Guardiola signed him for a considerable fee.
 He is only just beginning to show his potential in the national team and will be one to watch at the tournament.

 The Coach - Fernando Santos

-His greatest conquest is of course the 2016 Euros victory, which is the first major international trophy in the cabinet for Portugal.
-Since taking over he has achieved a fantastic winning percentage of 67.39% and the national team have lost just eight times in 46 starts.
-With him at the helm you can expect Portugal to achieve great things.
+His greatest conquest is, of course, the 2016 Euros victory, which is the first major international trophy in the cabinet for Portugal.
+Since taking over he has achieved a fantastic winning percentage of 67.39% and the national team has lost just eight times in 46 starts.
+With him, at the helm, you can expect Portugal to achieve great things.

 Portugal's latest international was a friendly against the USA, played on November 14th, 2017, although Fernando Santos made several changes to the lineup and moved away from his standard formation.
 For this reason, we've decided to include the lineup from Portugal's last competitive fixture, the 2-0 victory over Switzerland played on October 10th.

 Rui Patricio (Sporting Lisbon) - Cedric Soares (Southampton), Pepe (Besiktas), Jose Fonte (West Ham), Eliseu (Benfica) - Joao Moutinho (Monaco), William Carvalho (Sporting Lisbon) - Joao Mario (Inter Milan), Bernardo Silva (Manchester City) - Andre Silva (AC Milan), Cristiano Ronaldo (Real Madrid) -